Turlututur/biscotte/PRIVACY.md

 ## User Rights

 At any time, you have the right to request to view the source code of this bot pertaining to your Discord account.
-You may submit a request through the [Discord Privates Messages] to `@Turlututur`.
+You may submit a request through the [Discord Privates Messages] to `@Turlututur#8694`.

 ## Underage Users